darylchill/Flutter_Mobile_Screenshot_Receiver_WebRTC/README.md

 # Setup & Execution

-1. Enable ICMP Protocol
+### 1. Enable ICMP Protocol

   Ensure that ICMP is enabled to allow network connectivity verification via ping.
 This step ensures the mobile device can communicate with the desktop application.
   * On Windows, open Command Prompt as Administrator and run:
   * netsh advfirewall firewall add rule name="Allow ICMPv4-In" protocol=icmpv4:any,any dir=in action=allow
   * On Linux/macOS, ICMP is usually enabled by default.
 If disabled, adjust firewall settings accordingly.

-2. Start the Socket.IO Signaling Server
+### 2. Start the Socket.IO Signaling Server

-  * Open a terminal or command prompt.
+   Socket.IO needs to be hosted for real-time communication between the devices:

+  #### Host using XAMPP:
+  * Download and install XAMPP (if not already installed).
-  * Navigate to the directory containing the Socket.IO server script.
+  * Create a directory for the Socket.IO server (e.g., C:\xampp\htdocs\socket_server).
+  * Place your index.js file in the directory.
-  * Start the server by running:
+  * Start the XAMPP Control Panel and launch Apache and MySQL (if needed).
-  * node index.js
+  * Open a terminal and navigate to the XAMPP directory, then start the server: node C:\xampp\htdocs\socket_server\index.js
-  * Ensure the server is running before proceeding to the next steps.
+  * Ensure the server is accessible through the IP address or domain.
+  * You can now use the XAMPP-hosted Socket.IO server for signaling between devices.

-3. Start the Desktop Application
+### 3. Start the Desktop Application

   * Launch the Flutter Desktop application.
   * Click "Start/Restart Broadcasting" to initiate the WebRTC offer/answer mechanism.
   * The application will generate an offer, and upon receiving an answer from the mobile, it will exchange ICE candidates to establish a connection.

-4. Begin Screen Capturing
+### 4. Begin Screen Capturing

-  * Once the WebRTC connection is established (offer/answer and ICE candidates are exchanged), the desktop application will begin capturing and streaming images.
+  * Press "Start Screenshot" to start the connection and start the image streaming.
+Press "End Stream" to stop the streaming

-5. Connect the Mobile Application
+### 5. Connect the Mobile Application

   * Open the Flutter Mobile application.
   * Wait for the desktop application to successfully establish a WebRTC connection with the mobile device.